coreycampbell925/coreycampbell925/README.md

 ===== 𝐎𝐝𝐨𝐨 =====

-𝟏. 𝐓𝐚𝐥𝐤𝐂𝐨𝐧𝐝𝐨 (𝐡𝐭𝐭𝐩://𝐭𝐚𝐥𝐤𝐜𝐨𝐧𝐝𝐨.𝐜𝐨𝐦) - A real estate marketplace similar to Redfin or Zillow.
+𝟏. 𝐓𝐚𝐥𝐤𝐂𝐨𝐧𝐝𝐨 - A real estate marketplace similar to Redfin or Zillow - http://talkcondo.com
 - Led the development of a comprehensive data aggregation platform for new condominium developments.
 - Integrated Odoo ERP for enhanced data management, automating the process of daily updates and information imports.
 - Designed a user-friendly interface with custom map views, utilizing the Google Maps API for accurate geolocation.